temporalio/documentation/docs-src/cloud-context/pricing.md

   - guide-context
 ---

 Temporal Cloud is a consumption-based service; you pay only for what you need when you need it.
-Pricing is flexible, transparent, and predictable, so you know your costs and never pay for unused components.
+Pricing is flexible, transparent, and predictable, so you know your costs and never pay for unused capacity.

 This page introduces the elements of Temporal Cloud pricing so that you can estimate costs for your implementation.
 To gain a reliable estimate, [contact our team](https://pages.temporal.io/contact-us).